 Charm City Burger Company, Deerfield Beach — Voted best burger by SouthFlorida.com and SunSentinel readers in 2016, this is a case where I agree with the masses.
 This funky little burger joint has seriously good meat, ground fresh daily by Sunshine Provisions in Hallandale Beach.
 I’m partial to the Cowboy ($6.95), a 1/3-pounder with cheddar, peppered bacon, mushrooms and grilled onions.
 1136 E. Hillsboro Blvd., 954-531-0300, CharmCityBurgerCo.com.

-Ends Meat Eatery, Hollywood — Easy to miss in downtown Hollywood, this year-old restaurant from chef-owner Kevin Dreifuss recently revamped its menu to focus on affordable comfort food, adding tacos, rice bowls and sandwiches.
+Ends Meat Eatery, Hollywood — (UPDATE: CLOSED IN SUMMER 2017) Easy to miss in downtown Hollywood, this year-old restaurant from chef-owner Kevin Dreifuss recently revamped its menu to focus on affordable comfort food, adding tacos, rice bowls and sandwiches.
 The Mitch HedBurger ($13), has been a fixture from the beginning, a tasty, seasoned beef patty made from a blend formulated by Burger Beast blogger Sef Gonzalez, topped with house-cured bacon, horseradish cheddar, onion jam, arugula and aioli on a sesame-seeded Martin’s potato roll.
+(UPDATE: ENDS MEAT HAS CLOSED, but the memory of its tasty burger endures).
 1910 Hollywood Blvd., 954-391-7400, Facebook.com/EndsMeatEatery.

 The Foundry, Pompano Beach — Served in a large, casual dining room with a lively bar, the Foundry’s wood-grilled burgers are kissed with the sweet smoke of Florida oak.
 The bun may be a bit bulky, but the signature Foundry burger ($16) is delicious, topped with subtle Gruyere, thick salty bacon and sweet onion marmalade.
 2781 E. Atlantic Blvd., 754-205-6977, thefoundryfl.com.